Last fact-checked: 24 February 2020

 Your US insurance will not cover you for driving in Mexico and at least 3rd party insurance is now a requirement for driving in Mexico.
 You can arrange this online from as little as $10 a day.

-The nearest international airport is Tucson, Arizona, at 115 miles away.
+The nearest international airport is Tucson, Arizona, 15 miles away.
 It is around a 2-hour drive on the I-10 and the AZ-80 or US-191 from there.

 Book an appointment with Dental Departures online for your Agua Prieta dentist.
 Compare our prices, read real patient reviews, view clinic photos and discover our exclusive discounts.
-You can also phone our free phone number, send us an e-mail or talk to us via our online chat.
-We're always happy to hear from you - so get in touch and get your dental problems sorted today.
+You can also phone our toll-free number, send us an e-mail or talk to us via our online chat.
+We're always happy to hear from you, so get in touch and get your dental problems sorted today.
+Or if you are ready to schedule your appointment, you can do so right here with us, any time of the day or night, at no charge to you.

 (Main Image by Joe Parks)